El Rubius: 10 million subscribers, media appearances and other projects (2014–2015)

-Problems with the press and censorship, direct and hiatus (2016-2018)
+Problems with the press and censorship, direct and hiatus (2016–2018)

-In February 2016, El Rubius denounced through a video that the Spanish newspaper El Mundo had distorted and manipulated an interview that he himself granted, in order to "sell more".
+In February 2016, El Rubius denounced the Spanish newspaper El Mundo through a video, saying that they had distorted and manipulated an interview that he himself granted, in order to "sell more".
 He announced that he would not give any more reports or interviews for the press.
-In April, Rubius participated in the Colombian edition of the Club Media Fest, where he made a presentation mixing live electronic music, received the "Youtuber of the Year" award at the 1st Play Awards ceremony held in Palma de Mallorca, and in April 2016 he upload a music video titled "Pokemon HEYEYEYEAH" with Narehop, a parody from What's Up?
+In April, Rubius participated in the Colombian edition of the Club Media Fest, where he made a presentation mixing live electronic music, received the "Youtuber of the Year" award at the 1st Play Awards ceremony held in Palma de Mallorca, and in April 2016 he uploaded a music video titled "Pokemon HEYEYEYEAH" with Narehop, a parody of What's Up?
 (1993) by Rock band 4 Non Blondes.
-In May he participated in a YouTube event in New York with the most famous YouTubers in the world, in which he met PewDiePie in-person.
-During the event, he organised an event for people over 18 years of age in Barcelona where he performed a concert mixing music.
+In May he participated in a YouTube event in New York with the most famous YouTubers in the world, where he met PewDiePie in-person.
+During the event, he organised an event for people over 18 in Barcelona where he performed a concert mixing music.
 The second part of Virtual Hero, whose title is Virtual Hero II: La torre imposible, was published in June 2016.